-In these unprecedented times it is important that we stay connected as a community.
-Our Christian values of Kindness, Fairness and Hope are not only shared throughout our wider school community, but are going to be crucial on a national and global basis in the days ahead.
+Our Christian values of Kindness, Fairness and Hope are not only shared throughout our school community, but are used in school to help children understand their place in the world

 This page aims to provide a space to reflect and, if you so wish, share in worship.

 School Value: In Term 1 and 2 our school value is Kindness and we will be exploring the theme of Generosity.

 We share time together each day in Collective Worship.
 This is a typical timetable fo the week.

 Monday - Picture News assembly

 Tuesday - Worship through Song and Visitors from the local churches

 Wednesday - Class Collective Worship - reflection time

 Thursday - Collective Worship exploring our theme

 Each week we will share the Picture News Collective Worship on Class Dojo.
 Please send in your thoughts, comments and reflections on this weeks 'Big Question'.